Food waste

 - leftover solid fats

-- cat and dog food - and hay, straw and wood shavings (not used for pet bedding.)
+- hay, straw and wood shavings (not used for pet bedding.)

-- Stones from fruit - for example prune stones
+- stones from fruit - for example prune stones

-- don't add packaging of any sort
+- packaging of any sort

-- don't add cardboard or paper
+- cardboard or paper

-- don't add foil or food wrap
+- foil or food wrap

-- don't add coffee filters
+- coffee filters and non-compostable tea bags

-- don't add cat litter or animal waste
+- cat litter or animal waste

 You can see where to dispose of waste on our what waste goes where page.